Pythongasm - Web Scraping Without Getting Blocked

 Headless scraping with Selenium

-Running Selenium:
+Running Selenium

 First of all, you need to have a web driver, that's what controls the browser.

-In this tutorial, we will be using the most popular one - chromedriver, an open-source web driver built by Google to control Chrome.
+In this tutorial, we will be using chromedriver, an open-source web driver built by Google under the chromium project.
+You can download it from here.

 Now we need to install the selenium library for Python: